allisonlivingston/MyLibrary/drills/version-1/README.md

 * Has an API that can list, read, update, create, and delete data
 * Has a database backing that API that has at least 2 different tables
-* Has a front-end that uses a application framework or component library that:
+* Has a front-end that uses an application framework or component library that:
     * Consumes your API (list, read, update, create, and delete actions)
     * Uses some non-trivial (charting, mapping, payment, etc.) library
     * Has at least 2 end-to-end tests